BlockchainCommons/BCSwiftFoundation/Sources/BCFoundation/Shared/SecureComponents/ABOUT.md

-# Secure Components
+# DRAFT: Secure Components

+**Authors:** Wolf McNally, Christopher Allen, Blockchain Commons</br>
+**Revised:** March 20, 2022

+---

+## Introduction

-The Secure Components suite provide mechanisms to easily implement encryption (symmetric or public key), signing, and sharding of messages.
-They also provide for easy serialization to and from [CBOR](https://cbor.io/), and [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).
+The Secure Components suite provide mechanisms to easily implement encryption (symmetric or public key), signing, and sharding of messages, including serialization to and from [CBOR](https://cbor.io/), and [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).

+## Status

+**DRAFT.** There is a reference implementation, but everything is still fluid and subject to change.

+**⚠️ WARNING:** As of the date of this publication the CBOR tags in the range `48` through `51` and `55` are currently unallocated in the [IANA Registry of CBOR Tags](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
+Blockchain Commons is applying for these number to be assigned to the CBOR specification herein, but because these numbers are in a range that is open to other applications, it may change.
+So for now, these low-numbered tags MUST be understood as provisional and subject to change by all implementors.

 ## Goals